US Senate career of Joe Biden: Senate Judiciary Committee

 Biden was involved in crafting many federal crime laws.
+In the process of writing the legislation, Biden sought input and counsel from women's organizations, advocates, and survivors across the country.
 He spearheaded the Violent Crime Control and Law Enforcement Act of 1994, also known as the Biden Crime Law, which included the Federal Assault Weapons Ban, which expired in 2004 after its ten-year sunset period and was not renewed.
 It also included the Violence Against Women Act (VAWA), which contains a broad array of measures to combat domestic violence.
 In 2000, the Supreme Court ruled in United States v.
 Morrison that the VAWA section allowing a federal civil remedy for victims of gender-motivated violence exceeded Congress's authority and was therefore unconstitutional.
 Congress reauthorized VAWA in 2000 and 2005.
 Biden has said, "I consider the Violence Against Women Act the single most significant legislation that I've crafted during my 35-year tenure in the Senate."
 In 2004 and 2005, he enlisted major American technology companies in diagnosing the problems of the Austin, Texas-based National Domestic Violence Hotline, and to donate equipment and expertise to it in a successful effort to improve its services.

-Biden was critical of the actions of Independent Counsel Kenneth Starr during the 1990s Whitewater controversy and Lewinsky scandal investigations, and said, "it's going to be a cold day in hell" before another Independent Counsel would be granted the same powers.
+Biden was critical of the actions of Independent Counsel Kenneth Starr during the 1990s Whitewater controversy and Clinton–Lewinsky scandal investigations, and said, "it's going to be a cold day in hell" before another Independent Counsel would be granted the same powers.
 He voted to acquit on both charges during the impeachment of President Clinton.

 As chairman of the International Narcotics Control Caucus, Biden wrote the laws that created the U.S. "Drug Czar", who oversees and coordinates national drug control policy.
 In April 2003, he introduced the Reducing Americans' Vulnerability to Ecstasy (RAVE) Act.
 He continued to work to stop the spread of "date rape drugs" such as flunitrazepam, and party drugs such as ecstasy and ketamine.
 In 2004, he worked to pass a bill outlawing steroids like androstenedione, the drug many baseball players used.

 Biden's "Kids 2000" legislation established a public-private partnership to provide computer centers, teachers, Internet access, and technical training to young people, particularly low-income and at-risk youth.